 Yes!
-Visit the Prizes page under the About Walk to Tuk tab to see all the great prizes that can be won.
+Visit the Prizes page under the About tab to see all the great prizes that can be won.

 When will the website be updated with new team distances?

-Maps and team progress will be updated immediately as times are entered (or edited) in the new Walk to Tuk web app.
-Time/distance will be locked in every two weeks on the following dates at 11:59pm (Mountain Time):
+Maps and team progress will be updated immediately as times are entered (or edited) in the NWTRPA Walking Challenge web app.
+Time/distance will be considered for prizes every two weeks on the following dates at 11:59pm (Mountain Time):